-Liberty University's Financial Aid Office actively assists students, agencies, and other Liberty departments with the prevention of potential fraud and identity theft.
-To that end, we are providing the following important information for our educational community.
+We actively assist students, agencies, and other Liberty departments with the prevention of potential fraud and identity theft.

 Upon discovery of any use of the document, Liberty University will cancel all related financial aid and return it to its source.
 This may also include financial aid received in prior academic years.
 This will cause a balance due to the University for which the student is responsible.